spotify-hero/spotify-hero/README.md

 - **Three.js** library was used for all the 3D animation throughout the game.

-But also a tools to make our app faster :
+But also tools to make our app faster :

-- **Travis CI** to check if our build were correct
+- **Travis CI** to run unit & integration tests
 - **Heroku** to deploy our app on the internet
 - **Webpack** to create a bundle of the code in order to reduce size and thus loading time for end-users